JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_07_Bloch_periodicity.md

 The Helmholtz solver was designed with the application of thermoacoustic stability assesment in mind.
 A very common case is that an annular combustion chamber needs assessment.
-These chamber types feature a discrete rotational symmetry, i.e., they are built from one cionstituent entity -- the unit cell -- that implicitly defines the annular geometry by copying it around the circumference multiple times.
-This high regularity of the geometry can be used to efficiently model the problem, e.g. only storing the unit cell instead of the entire geometry in a mesh-file in order to save memory and even performing the entire analysis just and thereby significantly accelerating the computations.[1]
-This tutorial teaches you how to use these features.
+These chamber types feature a discrete rotational symmetry, i.e., they are built from one constituent entity -- the unit cell -- that implicitly defines the annular geometry by copying it around the circumference multiple times.
+This high regularity of the geometry can be used to efficiently model the problem, e.g. only storing the unit cell instead of the entire geometry in a mesh-file in order to save memory and even performing the entire analysis thereby significantly accelerating the computations [1] This tutorial teaches you how using these features.

 !!! note
     To do this tutorial yourself you will need the `"NTNU_12.msh`" file.